jw447/zPerf/README.md

 ## To run the compression

 We provide the example job scripts of running SZ on Cori, named as *job_sz.sh,* and running ZFP on Summit, named as *job_zfp.sh*.
 Users need to specify the installation path of each compressor and the data directory in the job scripts.
+Note that ZFP API does not support relative error bound, therefore the absolute eror bound values in *job_zfp.sh* are the product of data range and relative error bound values.

 ## To run the compression performance modeling